Profit-Aligned CATE Estimation: Reconciling Policy Learning and Inference: The Profit-Aligned Surrogate Objective

-The proposed surrogate framework bridges the direct policy optimization and plug-in estimation approaches for targeting policies.
-It yields a Fisher-consistent estimator that identifies CATEs while remaining aligned with the firm’s profit objective.
-One way to view the proposed estimator is that it emphasizes precision near the decision boundary.
-From a profit-optimization perspective, it is most valuable for firms to accurately estimate treatment effects for customers whose expected effects are close to the treatment cost.
-In contrast, for customers with very large or very small treatment effects, minor estimation errors are unlikely to alter targeting decisions.

-We can compare our proposed method with an alternative approach that directly combines profit optimization and estimation accuracy for treatment effects.
-Specifically, similar to Equation~\eqref{eq:indiv_standard_payoff}, one could consider the following objective:

-This objective blends the profit-maximization and CATE-fitting components, with the parameter $\lambda$ controlling the trade-off between them.
-However, this formulation is discontinuous at $\tau = c$, and when extended to CATE estimation with covariates, it will exhibit discontinuities throughout the optimization space.
-In contrast, with a suitable choice of the surrogate distribution $F_C(\cdot)$, our proposed objective is continuously differentiable and well-behaved.
-By replacing the discontinuous indicator with a smoothed surrogate, our framework achieves the same decision-theoretic alignment while ensuring differentiability, enabling the use of gradient-based optimization methods.
+\textbf{Remark.} A natural alternative is to combine the profit objective and the MSE directly: $\max_{\tau\in\mathbb{R}} \mathbbm{1}\{\tau \geq c \}(\tau_0-c) - \lambda (\tau_0-\tau)^2$, where $\lambda$ controls the tradeoff between the two.
+However, this formulation is discontinuous at $\tau = c$, and when extended to treatment effect estimation with covariates, it will exhibit discontinuities throughout the covariate space, making gradient-based optimization infeasible.
+Our surrogate objective avoids this problem entirely.
+For any continuously differentiable choice of $F_C(\cdot)$, the objective is smooth and amenable to standard optimization methods.